"Before installing a Conservatory or Orangery you must find out whether you require planning permission"

 - Cannot add cladding to the exterior walls of a property, Conservatory or Orangery

 - Cannot install an Orangery or Conservatory at the side of a property

 What if my Orangery or Conservatory doesn't meet planning permission guidelines?

-If permission is not granted and your structure is completed you could be fined up to £5000, alongside this you could also be made to take the structure down or face prosecution.
-If your Orangery or Conservatory does not meet the guidelines you may still be granted planning permission.
-You can file online for permission, it will cost around £150.
+If permission is not granted but your structure has been erected, you could be fined up to £5000 and you could be asked to take the structure down or face prosecution.
+But, if your Orangery or Conservatory does not meet the guidelines, you may still be granted planning permission.
+You can file for permission online here.
+To file your application it will cost around £150.

 With that being said, we do want to make one thing clear: It’s an offence to not obtain planning permission, proactive or retrospective.
 Local authorities are well within their rights to tear down illegally built constructions, including Orangeries and Conservatories.
 We strongly suggest you seek advice before you build.

 Need help?
 We’re here for you!
 Here at Orangeries UK, we provide full assistance with planning permission throughout the project.

 What is the Difference Between Planning Permission and Building Regulations?